Goddards | Old School Pie & Mash in Greenwich

 NOTE: Goddards is open now.
 You can find out more and make a booking (for groups only) at their website right here.

 Goddards | 22 King William Walk, Greenwich Peninsula, SE10 9HU

 Keen to hear about more great restaurants in South London?
-We’ve put together a list of our favourites here.
+We’ve put together a list for the best restaurants in South London.